Key Stage 2

 Religious EducationRE Pupils should develop their knowledge and understanding of religions and worldviews, different beliefs, sacred books, special festivals and special places.
 Pupils develop key vocabulary.
 Pupils will begin to express their own views, in response to the material they learn about.
 Pupils begin to develop key skills in relation to different religions.

-Food Bring on breakfast – Spreading and cutting using a knife Pupils to begin to spread different textures of food on to breakfast items, e.g., crumpets.
-Pupils to begin to use the correct grip whilst chopping edge bridge., e.g., a cucumber.
-Prepare a party Mixing and measuring – using a spoon Pupils to experience make simple items, e.g., rocky roads and cornflake cakes.
-Pupils to experience measuring and presenting suing tools, ie measuring spoons and ice cream scoop etc. Be a baker – Rolling and using cutters Pupils begin to experience using different rolling pins and different size cutters, e.g., make jam tarts.
-Pupils to construct savory dishes, using appropriate kitchen utensils e.g., pasties.
-Root vegetables – Grating and chopping Pupils to begin experience the preparation of different root vegetables.
-Pupils to make dishes involving grating, e.g., potatoes rosti.
-1 potato, two potatoes Using appliances Pupils to experience potatoes prepared in different ways, e.g., baked, boiled, mashed etc. Pupils to be able to prepare their favourite potato dish, using appliances.
-Lovely lunches Weighing and measuring using scales Pupils to begin to experience making simple lunches, eg making flat bread when using measuring scales.
-Pupils to weigh ingredients and use appliances to make soup.
+Food Snack attack Spreading and cutting using a knife Pupils begin to spread different textures of food on items, e.g., crumpets.
+Pupils begin to use the correct grip whilst chopping using a bridge, holding e.g., a cucumber.
+Where foods come from Mixing and measuring – using a spoon Pupils experience making simple items, using a variety of food.
+Pupils experience measuring and presenting using tools, i.e. measuring spoons and ice cream scoop, etc. Brilliant bread Rolling and using cutters Pupils begin to experience using different rolling pins and different size cutters, e.g., sourdough.
+Pupils construct dough recipes, using appropriate kitchen utensils, e.g., bread makers.
+Preserved foods Grating and chopping Pupils begin to experience the preparation of different root vegetables.
+Pupils to make dishes involving chopping, e.g., beetroot Summer fruits Using appliances Pupils experience summer fruits prepared in different ways, e.g., smoothies, ice cream, etc. Pupils to be able to prepare their favourite fruit dish using appliances.
+Foods at the seaside Weighing and measuring using scales Pupils begin to experience making simple seaside food, e.g. making fruit ice-lollies using measuring scales.
+Pupils to weigh ingredients and use appliances to make a range of dishes

-Outdoor Learning Me and nature Pupils to explore and experiences colours and textures.
+Outdoor Learning Fun in the forest Pupils begin to experience the environment and climates in their natural environment.
+Pupils begin to explore different nature trails.
+Festivals outdoor activities Pupils explore and experiences colours and textures.
 Pupils begin to use senses to explore the natural environment – (Touch- hug a tree.
-Sight- colour matching, Smell- to be able to make woodland perfumes, use sticks and woodland materials).
-Outdoor Life Pupils begin to explore the different climates and changes of seasons.
-Pupils to begin to explore the natural environment and begin to reference safety.
-Pupils to use tools safely with a purpose.
-Jobs in the forest and woodland Pupils to begin to use tools appropriately.
-Pupils to begin to follow instructions in a structured outdoor activity.
-Pupils to begin to make a choice in set tasks.
-Creations inspired by nature Pupils begin to create their own 2D/3D pieces of work.
-Pupils begin to make simple comparisons between their own piece of work and nature.
-Being an explorer Pupils to experience fictional and non-fictional stories about explores.
-Pupils to begin to experience simple exploration activities.
-Follow the trail Pupils begin to experience environments and climates from across the world Pupils to begin to explore different nature trails.
+Sight- colour matching, Smell- to be able to make woodland perfumes, sticks and woodland materials.
+Beware of the forest Pupils begin to explore the different climates and changes of seasons.
+Pupils begin to explore the natural environment and begin to reference safety.
+Pupils use tools safely with a purpose.
+Attracting wildlife Pupils begin to use tools appropriately.
+Pupils begin to follow instructions in a structured outdoor activity.
+Pupils begin to make a choice in set tasks.
+Planning an expedition Pupils to experience fictional and non-fictional stories about expeditions.
+Pupils to begin to experience simple exploration activities Making water move Pupils begin to create their own 2D/3D pieces of work.
+Pupils begin to make simple comparisons between their own work and nature.